renansm93/PWA_Text-Editor/README.md

 ## Credits

-- This is the [starter code](https://github.com/coding-boot-camp/cautious-meme) I used.
+- This is the [starter code](https://github.com/coding-boot-camp/cautious-meme) used.

 <hr>
 <p align='center'><i>